Tories 'must unite' on Brexit trade deal

 Two alternative options for arrangements post-Brexit are being considered by Downing Street instead of a customs union, but the cabinet is split and is yet to agree on the way forward.

-Foreign Secretary Boris Johnson has publically criticised the "customs partnership" - which would involve the UK collecting import tariffs on behalf of the EU - thought to be the prime minister's preferred option, as "crazy".
+Foreign Secretary Boris Johnson has publicly criticised the "customs partnership" - which would involve the UK collecting import tariffs on behalf of the EU - thought to be the prime minister's preferred option, as "crazy".
 Environment Secretary Michael Gove has also cast doubt on its viability.

 Mr Davies, who supported Brexit, said it was time for the party to unite and it was not helpful for the negotiations for politicians to be "running to cameras offering their opinions".